kolemae/CA_EV_Dreams/README.md

         - Image sizing and formatting
         - Links -->
 # California EV Dreams
-A collaborative project to determine what factors drive adoption of electric vehicles in California.
+A collaborative project with [Adriana Hernandez](https://github.com/adie1717) and [Juan Flores](https://github.com/juanjflores94) to determine what factors drive adoption of electric vehicles in California.

 ## Table of contents
 * [Overview of Project](#overview-of-project)